-- Local authorities - Disability groups
+- Local authorities

+- Disability groups

-- Community groups - Rail user groups and Community Rail Partnerships
+- Community groups

+- Rail user groups and Community Rail Partnerships

 At a national level, we liaise with national organisations such as Age UK, Scope and RNIB via our trade body the Rail Delivery Group (RDG).
-Grand Central participate in a regular forum of disabled passengers called Rail Accessibility and Inclusion for the North (RAIFN).
-This forum meets periodically with the first meeting in April 2020.
+Grand Central participate in a regular forum of disabled passengers called Rail Accessibility and Inclusion for the North (RAIFN), meeting periodical.
 Grand Central work with these groups and forum to ensure that passenger's voices are heard and fed back to help service improvements.